 Managing ADPKD and sticking with your treatment plan can be challenging, but it’s vital for slowing the progression of the disease.

-If your doctor prescribes tolvaptan (Jynarque), you will need to have regular tests to assess the health of your liver because the medication can cause liver damage.
+If your doctor prescribes tolvaptan (Jynarque), you’ll need to have regular tests to assess the health of your liver because the medication can cause liver damage.

-Your doctor will also closely monitor the health of your kidneys to see if the condition is stable or progressing.
+Your doctor will also closely monitor the health of your kidneys to see whether the condition is stable or progressing.

 If you develop kidney failure, you’ll need to receive dialysis or a kidney transplant to compensate for the loss of kidney function.

-Talk to your doctor to learn more about your treatment options, including the potential benefits, risks, and costs of different treatment approaches.
+Talk with your doctor to learn more about your treatment options, including the potential benefits, risks, and costs of different treatment approaches.